In this article, we’ll take deeper dive into the differences between three very popular eLearning standards.

 SCORM compliant simply means that the lesson content can be easily exported in SCORM format.

 When to use SCORM

 SCORM is a good choice if you’re looking to get eLearning courses loaded and running quickly but do be aware that it does have limitations that will probably grow over time.
 Unless you have organizational reasons for using the legacy 1.2 standard, then always choose SCORM 2004.
-For a more detailed look at how SCORM fits in with microlearning read this.
+For a more detailed look at how SCORM fits in with microlearning, you can use EdApp’s scorm authoring tool or read this.

 The Experience API, also called xAPI, or TinCan to use another name, is a newer eLearning standard that lets you collect data about the wide range of ‘learner experiences’ both online and offline.

-The ‘API’ in the name is an acronym for ‘Application Programming Interface’.
+The ‘API’ in the name is a LMS acronym for ‘Application Programming Interface’.

 This eLearning standard captures data about learner or group activities in a consistent format and across many different technology platforms.

 With the tinccan protocol people can learn in several different ways – from interacting with developed content, with other learners, and with things that we wouldn’t consider traditional eLearning at all.

 These interactions can happen anyplace and they signal an event where learning could occur and be recorded with xAPI.
 When an activity is to be recorded, the application sends secure statements to a Learning Record Store (LRS).